ipni/specs/reader-privacy.md

 and can be processed differently by IPNI implementations.
 It won't be possible to apply a fix retroactivelly to the data returned by previous lookup requests, however IPNI implementations can start blocking all new ones that use a compromised scheme, allowing some transtition period.

-Moving an IPNI implementation to a new hash / encryption function will involve reingesting all data from a scratch.
-Before Writer Privacy is impemented the index can be migrated over to new functions by reingesting all advertisement chains.
-With Writer Privacy, Publishers will have to republish advertisments using new algorithms.
+Moving an IPNI implementation to a new hash / encryption function will require reingesting all data from a scratch.
+Before Writer Privacy is impemented the index can be migrated over to new functions by reingesting existing advertisement chains.
+With Writer Privacy, Publishers will have to republish advertisments using new functions (as the data in the advertisements themselves will have to be re-hashed / re-encrypted).
 Both old and new scheme can coexist together for some time.
-The old one should be retired either immediately or once the indexes have been rebuilt and the users have been migrated over.
+The old scheme should be retired either immediately or once the indexes have been rebuilt and the users have been migrated over.

-Exact operation procedure will be different for differnet IPNI implementations.
+An exact operational procedure will be different for differnet IPNI implementations.

 ### Trade Offs

 * **Multiple lookups**.
 In the simplest scenario Reader Privacy protocol will require at least two roundtrips to find provider details for a given CID.
-It can be reduced down to one by caching `ProviderRecord`s locally at the client side.
-That would eliminate a need in a lookup per decrypted `ProviderRecordKey`.
+It can be reduced down to one by caching `ProviderRecord`s at the client side, which would eliminate a need in a lookup per decrypted `ProviderRecordKey`.
 In the future there can be a separate service that distributes `PeerID` to `Multiaddresses` mappings in open.
 That dataset can be periodically downloaded by all clients and cached locally;